- Scheme Name:

 - Sep 2015

-The scheme design comprises of a dam on Camden Rivulet, a tributary of the St Patrick's River, to store winter flows.
-In the summer, water will be pumped via a 7km pipeline over the Sidling Range and then down by gravity through a mini-hydro station, to the existing Headquarters Road dam.
-Water allocated to this scheme will flow through an 8km underground pipeline around Scottsdale and on to the Waterhouse area.
+The scheme will comprise a dam on Camden Rivulet, a tributary of the St Patrick's River, to store winter flows.
+Environmental flows will be released in winter; and all summer flows will be passed though the dam.
+In the summer, irrigation water will be released to the St Patricks River pump station via the 1km dam-fill pipeline; and then boosted via a 7km pipeline over the Sidling Range and then down by gravity through a mini-hydro station, into the existing Headquarters Road dam.
+Water allocated to this scheme will flow through an 84km underground pipeline around Scottsdale and on to the Waterhouse area.
 There will also be direct releases to boost flows in the Great Forester River, Hurst Creek and Brid River for direct take.

 The proposed Scottsdale Irrigation Scheme comprises of the entire Great Forester and Brid River catchments, as well as parts of Boobyalla, Tomahawk and Little Forester River catchments.
 This 94,000ha area includes two distinct sub-regions.
 The drier northern sub-region, extending along the coastal plains and adjoining lowlands between Bridport and Waterhouse differs significantly from the wetter and more fertile southern sub-region, which extends along the inland hills and valleys from Springfield to Forester.
 Current irrigation is primarily applied to pastures, mainly dairy and some livestock finishing, with the remaining water used for cropping (potatoes, poppies and fresh vegetables).
 The potential irrigable area of this region is 17,366ha of which only 4,185 or 25% is currently under irrigation.